mwelponer/cpp-pills/README.md

 ## Function pointers

 You can actually assign functions to variables.
-Starting from that, you can also pass a function into another function as paramenter.. there's a whole bunch of things that we can actually do with functions and function pointers that do create intresting and complex logic.
+Starting from that, you can also pass a function into another function as paramenter.
+There's a whole bunch of things that we can actually do with functions and function pointers that do create intresting and complex logic.

 ```cpp
 // a very simple function